ronaldbosma/azure-integration-services-quickstart/README.md

 > [!NOTE]
 > The environment name in the `AZURE_ENV_NAME` variable is suffixed with `-pr{id}` for pull requests.
 This prevents conflicts when multiple PRs are open and avoids accidental removal of environments, because the environment name tag is used when removing resources.

+## Integration Tests

+The project includes integration tests built with **.NET 9** that validate the complete message flow through the deployed Azure services.
+The test implements the same workflow described in the [Test](#test) section:

+1. Retrieves the API Management subscription key from Key Vault using `DefaultAzureCredential`
+2. Publishes a message to the Service Bus topic via API Management
+3. Verifies message processing:
+   - **Function App** (if included): Checks if the message is stored in Table Storage
+   - **Logic App** (if included): Checks if the message is stored in Blob Storage

+The tests automatically locate your azd environment's `.env` file to retrieve necessary configuration.
+The integration tests are located in [`tests/AISQuick.IntegrationTests/AISQuickSampleTests.cs`](tests/AISQuick.IntegrationTests/AISQuickSampleTests.cs).

 ## Troubleshooting